jeannegreulich/simp-doc/docs/getting_started_guide/ISO_Build/Environment_Preparation.rst

     "group": "dockerroot"
   }

+By default docker limits systems to 20G.
+The ISO build requires more space.
+Edit the /etc/sysconfig/docker-storage file to add the following options (or read docker-storage-setup to determine how to configure your storage):

+.. code-clock:: bash

+DOCKER_STORAGE_OPTIONS=--storage-opt dm.basesize=100G

 Start the docker daemon:

 .. code-block:: bash

-  $ systmectl start docker
+  $ sudo systmectl start docker
-  $ systemctl enable docker
+  $ sudo systemctl enable docker